nod-ai/SHARK-TestSuite/e2eshark/README.md

                               runmodel.py for tests of framework 'onnx'
  - tools/stubs/pytorchmodel.py : This is concatenated to 'model.py' in test directory to form a runmodel.py for the tests of framework 'pytorch'
- - tools/stubs/commonutils.py: Utilities common to other tools/stubs files as weel as model.py
+ - tools/stubs/commonutils.py: Utilities common to other tools/stubs files as well as model.py
-                     This also defined a dictionary named as E2ESHARK_CHECK_DEF, an instance of which is created for each test.
-This allows serializing input, output, any special controls, post processing recipe to be passed around
+                     This also defines a dictionary named as E2ESHARK_CHECK_DEF, an instance of which is created for each test.
+This allows serializing input, output, any special controls, post processing recipe to be passed from model.py to run.py
  - tools/onnxutil.py : Allows examining an ONNX (protobuf) file
  - tools/reportutil.py: Given two different run directories, create a merged report